TritonDataCenter/linux-live/docs/2-platform-image.md

 ### Repository structure

-The repository has the following directories that largely conform to what you would expect from a Joyent repository.
+The repository has the following directories that largely conform to what you would expect from a Triton repository.

 * `doc`: the directory containing the file you are reading now.
 * `proto`: extra files that are copied directly into the repository.
 In